nytimes/drone-gae/DOCS.md

 Use least permissible role for the tasks required.
 Typically for `action: deploy` this is `App Engine Admin` and `Cloud Build Service Account`.

+If the service account JSON key is provided in base64 format, the plugin will decode it internally.

 For example:

 ```yml